GiftDire/GiftDire/README.md

 at an IT company to fulfil the requirements for the experiential learning that forms part of the qualification.

-- :seedling: Exploring Technical Content Writing.
+- :seedling:Keeping up with the latest trends.

 - :zap: In my free time, I solve problems on Hackerank and watch youtubevideos.